 Proposal 2-1:

-The maximum number of cells scheduled by a DCI format 0_X in Rel-18 standards is 4.
+The maximum number of cells scheduled by a DCI format 0_X in Rel-18 standards is down-selected from {3, 4, 8}.

-For a UE, the maximum number of cells scheduled by a DCI format 0_X can be smaller than .
+The maximum payload size of a DCI format 0_X (excluding CRC) should be no larger than 140 bits.For a UE, the maximum number of cells scheduled by a DCI format 0_X can be smaller than or equal to the maximum number supported in Rel-18 standards.

 Proposal 2-2:

-The maximum number of cells scheduled by a DCI format 1_X in Rel-18 standards is 4.
+The maximum number of cells scheduled by a DCI format 1_X in Rel-18 standards is down-selected from {3, 4, 8}.

+The maximum payload size of a DCI format 1_X (excluding CRC) should be no larger than 140 bits.

-For a UE, the maximum number of cells scheduled by a DCI format 1_X can be smaller than .
+For a UE, the maximum number of cells scheduled by a DCI format 1_X can be smaller than or equal to the maximum number supported in Rel-18 standards.

 Proposal 2-3:

-For a UE, the maximum number of cells scheduled by a DCI format 0_X is separately configured from the maximum number of cells scheduled by a DCI format 1_X.
+For a UE, the maximum number of cells scheduled by a DCI format 0_X can be same or different to the maximum number of cells scheduled by a DCI format 1_X.

 Companies are encouraged to provide comments in the table below.